thebeetoken/beenest-web/README.md

 # Beenest Web
-Welcome to developing on beenest
+Welcome to developing on beenest, a DAPP marketplace for home sharing.

 ## Development Process